rangat/n26-statisticsapi/readme.md

 ## Assumptions Made
 * Given my interpretation the requirement below to avoid using [databases (including in-memory databases)](#database), I have built a solution that does not persist data in between instances of the application.
 * Given my interpretation of the [time descrepancy requirement](#time), ~~I am ensuring the POST `/transactions` endpoint rejects any transaction with a future `timestamp`~~, the POST spec doesn't require rejecting transactions with future endpoints; instead, I will ignore these when calculating statistics.
+I allow future transactions to be "logged" through the endpoint.
+* There is no mention of a `/transactions` GET endpoint, so I have omitted it's functionality, given how I am prioritizing the remainder of work to be done.
+I would likely not do this in a production environment.
 * The spec seems to encourage the support JSON parameters to the rest API, so for now I am limiting the scope of input to the `/transactions` POST endpoint.

 ## Design Decisions and Technologies Used
 * I'm using Jersey's standard REST framework to handle API calls, and MOXy on top of that to serialize and deserialize JSON-formatted input/output.
-* I considered using a Dependency-Injection framework like Guice, but I figured since that I only really wanted one singleton, `StatisticsCache`, I decided to just make it a singleton in the server.
-The downside to this was my having to introduce specific methods to the singleton for tests.
+* I considered using a Dependency-Injection framework like Guice, but I figured since that I only really wanted one singleton, `StatisticsCache`, I decided to just make it a singleton in the server, and use the factory pattern.
+This lead to clunky code, and had there been a need for more interfaces like `StatisticsCache`, I would have used DI.
 * I decided to have the `/statistics` endpoint return a default JSON object in the event that there were no valid transactions.
 You can see this in `StatisticsResponse`.
+* I implemented an all endpoints in constant time but caching the statistics value, and running an update on a schedule of 1 second.
+This required ensuring the statistics cache was entirely thread-safe, since all REST endpoints that talked to it could do so synchronously.
+Though a constantly running process is `O(n)` each second, I consider it a fair trade-off to have constant-time access to the statistical data.
+* In the `StatisticsCache`, two lists represent the entire of transactions sent to the system.
+The first represents transactions that are not as of yet accounted for in statistics.
+Once a transaction is accounted for, it is moved to the second list, and once it is older than 60 seconds old, it is removed entirely.
+The sum and count is updated based on the removed and added transactions, and a new min and max are calculated for the currently represented transactions.

 ## Progress
 1. I started by setting up the project, adding the REST endpoints and a stub test, and then working on ensuring my POST `/transactions` endpoint could properly serialize the JSON object that expected to pass in.
 2. I touched up the `/transactions` endpoint such that it validated the timestamp for every request, and added it to an in-memory array in the `StatisticsCache` singleton.
 3. I added a basic implementation (`O(n)` runtime) to the `/statistics` endpoint, going through a full round-trip of integration test cases.
 The work for this was done in `StatisticsCache`.
 4. I wrote tests for all of the classes, endpoints, and utilities I'd written so far
+5. I changed the architecture of `StatisticsCache` such that it actually behaved as a cache and returned stats in `O(1)` time.

 ## Notes and Limitations
 * I think given more time, I would have gone back and re-implemented the (de)serialization from JSON to use Jackson, and not MOXy.
 I'm much more familiar with Jackson and its flow for custom types.
 As it is, I think the current implementation is sufficient yet not ideal.
 * I didn't like having to call `Instant.now()` on every request, instead of just getting the timestamp from the HTTP context.
 However, I found this difficult to do in Jersey, and left it as a limitation of my choice of framework.
 Looking back, I'd certainly use a different framework, since I found Jersey's documentation out of date and modern support limited.
 * By the end of writing my first pass at testing, I had begun to wish that I'd used Spring for both it's simple REST handling and dependency injection.
-I'll likely introduce DI from the beginning for a project like this going forward.

 ## <a name="challenge"></a>Code Challenge